reedwan/Ruzname/README.md

 *   **Frame:** 6" x 8" Oslo Black Picture Frame (Home Bargains)
 *   **Storage:** MicroSD Card [requires card reader for loading generated images]

-> **Caution**: The **Pimoroni Inky Frame** is a developer kit board intended for tinkerers and electronics hobbyists.
-It can be fragile and finicky to run compared to consumer off-the-shelf devices.
+> **Caution**: The **Pimoroni Inky Frame** is a developer board intended for tinkerers and hobbyists.
+It is fragile and finicky to use compared to consumer off-the-shelf devices.

 ---